wiseby/wiseby.github.io/_posts/2020-08-18-My-first-post.md

 **Look at that!** Beatifull!

-How didi I make this possible?
+How did I make this possible?
 Followed the steps in this [guide](https://docs.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll).
 Had some trouble with dependencies so i stumbled into this site [StackOverflow](https://stackoverflow.com/questions/9725679/an-error-occurred-while-installing-nokogiri-1-5-2) (never happend before, am i right!?)

 Installed missing packages, because everyone runs a linux machine!?
 ```shell